 The never-ending experiment…

 Life is quite the journey.
-It’s like a never-ending experiment full of learning ourselves and everyone and everything around us.
-It reminds me of the days back in grammar school when I worked on science fair projects.
-I remember those large tri-fold poster boards like it was yesterday.
-I can still picture myself staying up for several nights working on the poster design.
-I think I enjoyed working on the design more than the actual science experiment, especially since the information had to be displayed in such a way that wasn’t overwhelming.
-And that took time, because there was a lot of information, and people had to be able to understand the experiment with ease.
-I mean, there’s the title, purpose, question, materials, method, data, results, and conclusion.
-I may be missing some of the other key headings, but you get the point.
-Nevertheless, when you think about it, most of these concepts appear in the way we operate in the world.
+It can feel like this never-ending experiment where we’re constantly learning about ourselves, others, and everything around us.
+This reminds me of the days back in grammar school when I worked on those science fair projects.
+I remember those large tri-fold poster boards like they were yesterday.
+I can still picture myself staying up for several nights to perfect the layout.
+I think I enjoyed designing the display more than the actual science experiment, especially since it gave me creative control over how the information was presented.
+There was always so much content to fit - the title, purpose, question, materials, method, data, results, and conclusion - and it all had to be visually appealing and easily understood, so you just couldn’t place information on the poster board just any old kind of way.

 Morgan